teddywest32/grunt2gulp.js/README.md

 and be usable by whatever build tools exist.
 Maybe something like GNU Make?
 Ah, but that's a mere fantasy...

+## Install/Build grunt2gulp.js

+Grunt2Gulp is now written in CoffeeScript which means it has to be built before it can be installed.

+To build grunt2gulp.js you can run this:

+    npm run preinstall

+When you install grunt2gulp.js the preinstall command will be run which will compile the coffee script files into the bin/grunt2gulp.js file.

 ## Usage

 Print out a gulp file to standard output: